DevExpress/devextreme-documentation/concepts/05 Widgets/Drawer/Getting Started with Navigation Drawer/20 Configure the Reveal Behavior.md

 ---

 Run the code and open the **Drawer**.
-You should see that the widget gets wider, but its content stays in place, creating an impression that the **Drawer** expands.
+You should see that the UI component gets wider, but its content stays in place, creating an impression that the **Drawer** expands.